Ghostkwebb/TileVania_Unity-2D/README.md

 # TileVania_Unity-2D

+This is my 4th game in learning game development on Unity.
+I'm still new to this so it might not be the best but make sure you have fun!
-This repository contains the source code for a 2D platformer game developed in Unity, inspired by the classic "Metroidvania" genre.
-Experience exploration, combat, and progression in a handcrafted world.
+This repository contains the source code for a 2D platformer game developed in Unity, inspired by the classic "Metroidvania" genre—experience exploration, combat, and progression in a handcrafted world.

 ## Game Overview